vivaladav/virtualord/README.md

 ![Virtualord - The Virtual Conqueror](https://i.imgur.com/aKLCYd1.png)

-An isometric Turn Based Strategy game with TD and RPG elements for PC (Linux and Windows).
+An isometric Turn Based Strategy game with Tower Defense and RPG elements for PC (Linux and Windows).

-Code here on GitHub is usually updated once a month, when I publish a new dev log on Steam.
+Code here on GitHub is usually updated once a month, or when I release a new build on Discord.

 ## Wishlist and follow on Steam
 [![Wishlist and follow on Steam](https://i.imgur.com/euSZC0a.png)](https://store.steampowered.com/app/1607580/Virtualord_The_Virtual_Conqueror/?utm_source=github&utm_medium=web&utm_campaign=ongoing&utm_content=readme&utm_term=img)